kellijohnson-NOAA/configuration/.github/pull_request_template.md

 # What is the feature?
 <!--- MANDATORY -->
 <!---
-Please describe the feature with as much or as little text as you want.
+Please describe the feature using bullets and as much or as little text as you want.
 -->
+*

 # What issue does this PR address?
 <!--- MANDATORY -->